Anzio (film)

+Anzio was released by Columbia Pictures on July 24, 1968, to a mixed reception.

 Plot

 After meeting American general Jack Lesley, war correspondent Dick Ennis is assigned to accompany US Army Rangers for the upcoming attempt to outflank the tough enemy defenses.
 The amphibious landing is unopposed, but Lesley is cautious, preferring to fortify his beachhead before advancing inland.
 Ennis and a Ranger named Pvt.
 Movie drive in a jeep through the countryside, picking up a Black Devil named Corporal Jack Rabinoff along the way, and together, they discover there are few Germans between the beachhead and Rome, but this information is ignored.
 As a result, the German commander, Kesselring, is able to gather his forces and launch an effective counterattack.

 Ennis is with the Rangers and Rabinoff - who's acting as a guide - who are ambushed at the Battle of Cisterna, resulting in heavy casualties.
 Ennis, Rabinoff, Movie, T/Sgt.
 Abe Stimmler, and Pvts.
 Wally Richardson, Doyle, Andy and Cellini manage to escape to a ruined church, and then through a minefield as a tank chases them.
 After reaching safety on a hill, Ennis radios the news of the disaster back to Lesley at the beachhead calling it another costly failure in judgment by the brass.
 The eight men take cover in the woods, before discovering the Germans building a new defensive line, with forced labourers.
 The men all split up to find out more, but the following morning, Richardson is killed after getting caught.

 The following night, the seven remaining men take shelter in a house occupied by three Italian women.
 A German patrol soon arrives at the house only to be slaughtered by the Americans.
 Throughout this period, Ennis asks what makes one human being willingly kill another.
 Rabinoff replies that he loves it, having lied to re-enlist after being badly injured in the Pacific, and that combat and war allow him to live more intensely than he otherwise could.

-Having almost reached friendly lines, Doyle, Andy, Cellini and Rabinoff, are all killed in a shootout with a group of German snipers, while Stimmler is also wounded.
+Having almost reached friendly lines, Doyle, Andy, Cellini and Rabinoff are all killed in a shootout with a group of German snipers while Stimmler is wounded.
 It is during this shootout that Ennis is finally forced to kill one of the Germans with Rabinoff's gun.
 Afterwards Ennis, Stimmler and Movie make it back and deliver intelligence about the Germans' new defense line.
 Ennis learns that the too-cautious General Lesley had been relieved of command of the Allied forces at Anzio.
-Thanks to behind-the-enemy-lines information provided by Ennis the beachhead at Anzio is broken, and General Carson and the Fifth Army race to Rome.
+Thanks to the behind-enemy-lines information provided by Ennis, the Allies break out of the beachhead at Anzio and General Carson and the Fifth Army race to Rome.
 They enter the Eternal City and enjoy an enthusiastic victory parade.